Make your kitchen look fresher and inviting than ever before. See the best kitchen plants you can grow in your kitchen to decorate it.

 Grow air purifying and air freshening plants

-Some plant species, in particular, have the capacity to absorb odors and purify air and are good to grow in the kitchen, like the peace lily, jasmine, mum, geranium, mint, Boston fern, rubber plant and gerbera daisy.
+Some plant species, in particular, have the capacity to absorb odors and purify the air and are good to grow in the kitchen, like the peace lily, jasmine, mum, geranium, mint, Boston fern, rubber plant, and gerbera daisy.
 Take advantage of these natural air fresheners to purify the air in your kitchen.

-Try succulents, they are low maintenance
+Try succulents.
+They are low maintenance

-Prefer plants that require little care and attention and adjust well to your conditions, not to mention the species of succulents and cacti, they are ideal to have at home as they are nearly maintenance free and do very well indoors.
+Prefer plants that require little care and attention and adjust well to your conditions, not to mention the species of succulents and cacti, they are ideal to have at home as they are nearly maintenance-free and do very well indoors.

 Also Read: Creative succulent planter ideas

-Which plants you should avoid growing in the kitchen?
+Which plants should you avoid growing in the kitchen?

 Avoid plants that can grow too large or spread a lot or those species that have toxic components.
-Don’t grow any of these common poisonous plants like dieffenbachia, bird of paradise, kafir lily and some common poisonous flowers in your kitchen.
+Don’t grow any of these common poisonous plants like dieffenbachia, bird of paradise, kafir lily, and some common poisonous flowers in your kitchen.